BEST ABM PLATFORMS IN 2026: THE TOP TOOLS FOR B2B MARKETERS

 The numbers are hard to argue with.
 ITSMA research found that 87% of B2B marketers report that ABM initiatives outperform other marketing investments.
 Meanwhile, Demand Gen Report found that accounts targeted with ABM generate 30% higher revenue per account than those treated with traditional demand gen approaches.

 ABM isn't a trend.
-It's the direction B2B marketing is moving — and has been for years.
-The question in 2026 isn't whether to do ABM.
+It's the direction B2B marketing is moving, and has been for years.
+The question isn't whether to do ABM.
 It's which platform gives you the best shot at doing it well.

 But here's the catch most vendors won't tell you: your ABM platform is only as good as the content it delivers.
 All the intent data and account targeting in the world won't save a mediocre PDF that looks identical to the one you sent their competitor.
 More on that later.

-1. Turtl — best for content-driven ABM and personalised experiences at scale
+1. Turtl: best for content-driven ABM and personalized experiences at scale

 Most ABM platforms tell you who to target.
 Turtl makes sure what you send them actually lands.

-Turtl is an AI-powered revenue content platform that turns static PDFs, decks, and documents into personalised, trackable content experiences.
-The result: ABM content that drives pipeline & revenue.
+Turtl is an AI-powered revenue content platform that turns static PDFs, decks, and documents into personalized, trackable content experiences.
+The result: ABM content that drives pipeline and revenue.

-The personalisation problem in ABM is real.
-Salesforce's State of Marketing report consistently shows that personalisation is the #1 driver of B2B marketing performance — yet most teams are still manually swapping logos on PDFs and calling it "personalised."
-That's not personalisation.
-That's decoration.
+The personalization problem in ABM is real.
+Salesforce's State of Marketing report consistently shows that personalization is the #1 driver of B2B marketing performance, yet most teams are still manually swapping logos on PDFs and calling it "personalized."

-Turtl solves this properly.
-Dynamic personalisation rules let you swap company names, logos, case studies, and industry messaging automatically — so one master document becomes hundreds of account-specific versions without multiplying the workload.
+Turtl solves this problem.
+Dynamic personalization rules let you swap company names, logos, case studies, and industry messaging automatically, so one master document becomes hundreds of account-specific versions without multiplying the workload.

 Then there's the data.
-Every piece of content in Turtl tracks engagement at the contact and account level — which sections they read, how long they spent, where they dropped off.
-Research from the Content Marketing Institute consistently shows that fewer than 30% of B2B marketers can demonstrate content ROI.
-Turtl closes that gap by feeding account-level engagement signals directly into Salesforce, HubSpot, Marketo, or Eloqua — turning content from a black box into a live pipeline signal.
+Every piece of content in Turtl tracks engagement at the contact and account level: which sections they read, how long they spent, where they dropped off.
+Research shows that fewer than 30% of B2B marketers can demonstrate content ROI.
+Turtl closes that gap by feeding account-level engagement signals directly into Salesforce, HubSpot, Marketo, or Eloqua, turning content from a black box into a live pipeline signal.

 Best for: Enterprise B2B teams in technology, professional services, financial services, and manufacturing who want content that works as hard as their targeting.

-Demandbase is one of the originals — and it shows in the depth of what it offers.
-Intent data, account identification, advertising, web personalisation, and analytics all live under one roof.
+Demandbase is one of the originals, and it shows in the depth of what it offers.
+Intent data, account identification, advertising, web personalization, and analytics all live under one roof.

 What it does well: The intent data is genuinely powerful.
 Demandbase aggregates first- and third-party signals to surface accounts showing in-market behaviour before they raise their hand.
-Gartner's B2B Buying Journey research found that buyers spend only 17% of their total purchase journey talking to potential suppliers — which means the other 83% is invisible research that platforms like Demandbase are built to surface.
+Gartner's research found that buyers spend only 17% of their total purchase journey talking to potential suppliers, which means the other 83% is invisible research that platforms like Demandbase are built to surface.

 Add in AI-driven account scoring and deep CRM integrations, and you've got a strong foundation for complex, multi-stakeholder programmes.